 Risks of natural childbirth

-The benefits of natural childbirth sounds great, don’t you think?
-Well, there are also also some risks and downsides of giving birth naturally.
+The benefits of natural childbirth sound great, don’t you think?
+Well, there are also some risks and downsides of giving birth naturally.
 To be able to make an informed choice, you need to consider these too:

 - During a very long labor, not getting any pain relief at all may be very exhausting and demotivating for a woman.